simonmichael/shelltestrunner/README.md

     $ cabal install shelltestrunner

- shelltestrunner should build with ghc 6.10 or greater.
- Unicode support requires ghc 6.12 or greater.
- It is intended to work on all platforms; I test it on gnu/linux & mac.
+ shelltestrunner should build with ghc 6.10 or greater; unicode support requires ghc 6.12 or greater.
+It is intended to work on all platforms; I test it on gnu/linux, mac and windows (actually wine, some tests failing currently.)

-## Usage

 ### Defining tests